-Metformin (trade name Glucophage) is an antihyperglycemic agent that acts by suppressing gluconeogenesis and increasing peripheral insulin sensitivity (94).
+Metformin (trade name Glucophage) is an antihyperglycemic agent that acts by suppressing gluconeogenesis and increasing peripheral insulin sensitivity (116).
 Potential weight loss mechanisms include:

-- 1. Activation of AMP-activated protein kinase (AMPK) to mimic an "energy deficient" state (95,96) - Increasing anorexigenic hormones GLP-1 (97), growth/differentiation factor-15 (GDF-15) (98), neuropeptide Y (NPY), and agouti-related protein (AgRP) (99) - 3.
-Increasing leptin sensitivity (100)
+- Activation of AMP-activated protein kinase (AMPK) to mimic an "energy deficient" state (117,118). - Increasing anorexigenic hormones GLP-1 (119), growth/differentiation factor-15 (GDF-15) (120), neuropeptide Y (NPY), and agouti-related protein (AgRP) (121). - 3.
+Increasing leptin sensitivity (122).

 In the landmark Diabetes Prevention Program (DPP), 3234 participants without T2D but with fasting and post-prandial hyperglycemia were randomized to intensive lifestyle intervention (ILI), metformin, or placebo (14).
 ILI consisted of a 7% weight loss goal, 150 minutes per week of physical activity, and a lowfat diet.
-The mean age was 51 years and mean BMI was 34.0 kg/m.
+The mean age was 51 years and mean BMI was 34.0 kg/m2.
 The metformin group was not offered ILI and was assigned to metformin 850 mg twice a day.
 After an average follow-up of 2.8 years, patients in the metformin group achieved greater weight loss than placebo but less than the ILI group.
 The average weight loss was 0.1 kg, 2.1 kg, and 5.6 kg in the placebo, metformin, and ILI groups, respectively (P < 0.001, cross-group comparison) (14).
-The extended observational trial DPP Observation Study showed that the group on metformin maintained 3% weight reduction compared to placebo for 6-15 years after DPP ended (101).
-Short-term studies and metaanalyses in individuals with obesity and without prediabetes/diabetes consistently demonstrate ~2% weight loss beyond placebo, with a greater response in those with more insulin resistance (102).
-Metformin is therefore considered a first line drug in treating patients with type 2 diabetes and obesity.
-The most common side effects of metformin are nausea. flatulence, diarrhea, and bloating (103).
-The most serious side effect is lactic acidosis, but this is rare (<1/100,000) (104).
-Monitoring for vitamin B12 deficiency is recommend as long-term use of metformin has been associated with low vitamin B12 levels and neuropathy (105).
+The extended observational trial DPP Observation Study showed that the group on metformin maintained 3% weight reduction compared to placebo for 6-15 years after DPP ended (123).
+Short-term studies and metaanalyses in individuals with obesity and without prediabetes/diabetes consistently demonstrate ~2% weight loss beyond placebo, with a greater response in those with more insulin resistance (124).
+Metformin is therefore considered a first line drug in treating patients with T2D and obesity.
+The most common side effects of metformin are nausea, flatulence, diarrhea, and bloating (125).
+The most serious side effect is lactic acidosis, but this is rare (<1/100,000) (126).
+Monitoring for vitamin B12 deficiency is recommend as long-term use of metformin has been associated with low vitamin B12 levels and neuropathy (127).